What is the extended essay

 - practical preparation for undergraduate research

-- an opportunity for students to investigate a topic of special interest to them, which is also related to one of the student's six DP subjects.
+- an opportunity for students to investigate a topic of personal interest to them, which relates to one of the student's six DP subjects, or takes the interdisciplinary approach of a World Studies extended essay.

 Through the research process for the extended essay, students develop skills in: